rongnanlin/NGS/README.md

 3. To assemble paired-end reads with longer read length, you have to re-compile IDBA_ud from the source as follows:

-1) Modify the "kMaxShortSequence" from 128 to 152 (or more) in /src/sequence/short_sequence.h
+1)  Modify the constant "kMaxShortSequence" from 128 to 152 (or more) in /src/sequence/short_sequence.h
 2)  configure & make!

 ## Usage:
 All parameters are specified in the analyzer configuration file.